 The iPhone XR is one of the top-selling phones in the US.
-But with the all-new iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max hitting stores soon, users might be tempted to ditch their year-old XRs for the latest model.
+But with the all-new iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max available for purchase, users might be tempted to ditch their year-old XRs for one of the latest models.

 Apple’s smartphones are pricey.
 Luckily there are trade-in services waiting to buy your iPhone XR from you.
 And the cash or credit you get back could go a long way toward absorbing some of the cost of an upgrade.

 Though the iPhone XS and XS Max fetch the highest offers from trade-in sites and retailers, the iPhone XR is still a desired Apple device and will get you a good return.
 We did some research to give you an idea of what retailers are offering the most money for the iPhone XR.
 Here's what yours is worth now.

 |Best Buy||$330/$330/$330||$330/$330/$330||Not Available||$330/$330/$330||Not Available|

 You'll notice limited offers on the iPhone XR at the moment.
 For example, Amazon isn't advertising any trade-ins options for the device.
 That may change in coming weeks as shoppers seek out the iPhone 11.

 If you'd like to cash out on your device right now though, you'll get the highest offer from Best Buy.
 The electronics retailer will give you $330 in store credit for any iPhone XR model tied to AT&T, Sprint, or Verizon.